Kizza Besigye: 2016 election

-In the 2016 elections, Besigye again stood as the FDC presidential candidate, going up against other popular candidates Amama Mbabazi and Yoweri Museveni, the President of Uganda for three decades.
-Besigye again lost to Museveni, receiving only 34 percent of the vote, while Museveni won 62 percent.
+In the 2016 elections, Besigye again stood as the FDC presidential candidate, going up against Museveni and Amama Mbabazi.
+Besigye again lost to Museveni, receiving only 34 percent of the vote to Museveni's 62 percent.

-In the aftermath of this election, he urged his supporters to protest peacefully against the results, claiming that the electoral process had been rigged "using intimidation of voters, imprisonment of opponents, sabotage of rallies, late delivery of election materials, delayed opening of election centers, vote falsification at undisclosed tally centers, and bribery, among other malpractices."
+In the aftermath of this election, Besigye urged his supporters to protest the results peacefully, claiming that the electoral process had been rigged "using intimidation of voters, imprisonment of opponents, sabotage of rallies, late delivery of election materials, delayed opening of election centers, vote falsification at undisclosed tally centers, and bribery, among other malpractices."